Rasheeduddin Khan: Federalism

 Khan was recognized for his unwavering advocacy for a federal system of governance, establishing himself as a prominent scholar on the subject in the subcontinent.
 He expressed reservations regarding the social and cultural underpinnings of Indian federalism and the influence of politics on centralizing the country's federal system.
 He advocated for constitutional reforms that he believed were necessary to safeguard cooperative federalism from deteriorating into disintegrating federalism in the country.

 According to Khan, the core essence of Indian federalism lies in regionalism.
 He contended that India can be best described as a multi-regional federation, and he rejected the notion that nationality and ethnicity alone can sufficiently explain the country's socio-cultural diversities.
 Khan emphasized that India's regions possess unique social, cultural, historical, linguistic, economic, and political characteristics.
 Therefore, he suggests that regional identity should be viewed as a holistic representation of the diverse nature of Indian society.

 Personal life

+He was first married to Hajra Bai, daughter of Seth Abdullah Alladin of Sikandrabad, who was a stalwart devotee of the Ahmadiyya Movement in Islam and a successful businessman of the Alladin & Co (Soda and Ice Factory).
 He was married to Leela Narayan Rao, and together they had two children named Anusha Khan and Kabir Khan.